DrawZeroPoint/rgbd_recorder_ros/README.md

  `roslaunch rgbd_recorder_ros recorder.launch`

- Before you run this, make sure the 'path' is set correctly, and in that path your captured video will be stored.
+ Before you run this, make sure the 'path' is set correctly, in where the captured videos are stored.

 3. Use ros_param "/video_num" to get new videos:

  `rosparam set /video_num VALUE`

-  where VALUE need to be given by user, which start with 1.
-After one video was recorded, you can only increase VALUE by 1
+  where VALUE need to be given by user, which starts with 1.
+After one video was recorded, it's recommanded increasing the VALUE by 1